-Petsitting is a big business across the country and some people make a six-figure income from it.
-By connecting with professionals and pet owners that need somebody to walk the dog or spend an hour playing with their pets while they are away at work or traveling the globe, can be good money.
+Pet sitting is a big business across the country, and some people make a six-figure income from it.
+Connecting with pet owners who need somebody to walk their dog or spend an hour playing with their pets while they are away at work or traveling the globe, can be good money.

 You may need to gain some certifications before you can start pet sitting.

 Rover is one place you can apply to become a pet sitter or dog walker, but Care accepts applications too.
-Local pet stores and veterinarian offices can also provide potential leads since that you shouldn’t discount as some of the best business opportunities are word-of-mouth.
+Local pet stores and veterinarian offices can also provide potential leads since some of the best business opportunities are word-of-mouth.

 11. Become a Personal Grocery Shopper

 If you’re one of the few college students to own a car, your friends might constantly ask you if you can go to the store to buy food for them and they’ll pay you back.
-Buying groceries, snacks, and beverages with the iBotta mobile app lets you get cash back on many items that college students want without going to the cafeteria.
+Buying groceries, snacks, and beverages with the iBotta mobile app lets you get cash back on many items that college students want without having to go to the cafeteria.